Nambaryn Enkhbayar: List of high government/party positions

+Personal life

+He has been married to Onongiin Tsolmon since 1987, and they have four children.
+His eldest son, Enkhbayaryn Batshugar, is a banker and has been an MPP member of the State Great Khural since 2021.

 Sports

 Enkhbayar climbed the highest peak in Mongolia, Khüiten Peak, with mountaineers of the Mongolian Mountaineering Federation and the Nepal Mountaineering Association on 23 June 2011.

 Religion

 Enkhbayar is a follower of Tibetan Buddhism.
 He translated several Buddhist texts into Mongolian.